Parsons Award To Geri Richmond

 Richmond is being honored for her advocacy on behalf of higher education, science policy, and women scientists.
 Her work on the Oregon State Board of Higher Education helped improve higher education in Oregon.
 And her work as chair of the Basic Energy Sciences Advisory Committee for the Department of Energy has influenced science policy.

 But Richmond is perhaps best known for her work with the Committee on the Advancement of Women Chemists (COACh), the organization she cofounded in 1997 to support women scientists and engineers through leadership and career development workshops and mentoring opportunities.
-Richmond is currently working to broaden COACh’s reach internationally.
+Richmond is currently working to broaden COACh’s reach internationally (see page 90).

-“Professor Richmond has a remarkable record of public service to chemistry while maintaining the highest standards of achievement and productivity in her scientific work,” says her University of Oregon colleague, Thomas R. Dyke, professor emeritus of physical chemistry & chemical physics.
+“Professor Richmond has a remarkable record of public service to chemistry while maintaining the highest standards of achievement and productivity in her scientific work,” says her University of Oregon colleague Thomas R. Dyke, professor emeritus of physical chemistry and chemical physics.

 This is not Richmond’s first ACS national award.
 In 1996, she received the Francis P. Garvan-John M. Olin Medal.
 In 2005, she was honored with the ACS Award for Encouraging Women into Careers in the Chemical Sciences.
 And in 2011, she received the Joel Henry Hildebrand Award in the Theoretical & Experimental Chemistry of Liquids.

 Richmond received a B.S. in chemistry from Kansas State University in 1975 and a Ph.D. in chemistry from the University of California, Berkeley, in 1980.
-Her Ph.D. adviser was the late George Pimentel, an ACS past president and the founder of National Chemistry Week.
+Her Ph.D. adviser was the late George C. Pimentel, an ACS past-president and the founder of National Chemistry Week.

 “All of us as scientists have a responsibility to give back, and I learned that very early on from my mentor, George Pimentel,” Richmond says.
 “Ever since I was in graduate school, that message has been there, and I’ve had incredible opportunities to be able to give back to the community through service.
 And it’s been enormously rewarding but also a real learning experience for me on how we can be even more impactful with our actions.”